 Evidence of consequential validity can be found by comparing performance from past administrations.
 These results can be found in the TELPAS Consequential Validity Report on the TEA's Student Assessment Division website.
 These results show incremental increases in EL performance in all TELPAS domains from spring 2005 to spring 2017.
 These increases in student performance provide additional evidence of the consequential validity of TELPAS.
 The percentage of students at higher TELPAS proficiency levels decreased in 2014 for the reading domain in grades 2-12 because the new reading performance standards were first applied in spring 2014.
-Over time, the percent of students in the higher proficiency levels is expected to rise, like it has in the past.
+The percentage of students at given proficiency levels for reading, listening, and speaking cannot be directly compared from 2017 to 2018, because of the change in the blueprint and new standards for TELPAS Reading and the complete redesign of TELPAS Listening and Speaking.
+Over time, the percent of students across all of the proficiency levels are expected to remain stable, as they have in recent years.
+If the distribution of student proficiency levels follows historical trends, however, there may be a gradual decrease in the lower proficiency levels and a gradual increase in the higher proficiency levels.